dh-tech/dh-tech.github.io/content/news/2025-06-04-dhtech-symposium-agenda.md

 <i>TEI2Zenodo</i>
 <br>
     <small>
-"<a href="https://gitlab.gwdg.de/mpilhlt/tei2zenodo">TEI2Zenodo</a> acts as a server that accepts TEI files and uploads them to the Zenodo data repository.
+<a href="https://gitlab.gwdg.de/mpilhlt/tei2zenodo">TEI2Zenodo</a> acts as a server that accepts TEI files and uploads them to the Zenodo data repository.
 It is meant to be part of a CI/CD pipeline, but can also be used in other ways.
 It goes beyond the already existing GitHub-Zenodo integration by arranging for individual files to be deposits instead of copies of whole git repositories.
-The presentation will describe the handling of DOI identifiers that are being created in the Zenodo upload process, ways of using the server besides CI/CD, and need for further development: cleaning up code and adding important further functions."
+The presentation will describe the handling of DOI identifiers that are being created in the Zenodo upload process, ways of using the server besides CI/CD, and need for further development: cleaning up code and adding important further functions.
     </small>
 </td>
 </tr>